Calling all transportation activists – Learn how the city that works, works! And how you can affect change in your neighborhood.

 St. Philip Neri Church Paulist Center, St Paul Room

 6:30 LANDUSE COMMITTEE

 - Call to order

-- Approval of Feb. and March Minutes
+- Approval of April and May Meeting Notes

 - Approval of Treasurer’s report

-- PPB Neighborhood Response Team Officer Leo Yee
+- PPB Neighborhood Response Team Officer Leo Yee (schedule permitting)

 - Adjourn, tidy room, turn out lights.